chunnel.co.uk › Folkestone to Calais

 How long does Folkestone to Calais take?

-The crossing takes about 35 minutes platform to platform.
-Allow an extra 45 to 60 minutes at the terminal for check-in and border control before boarding.
+About 35 minutes platform to platform on LeShuttle, plus 45 to 60 minutes at the terminal for check-in and border control before you board.

 Is Folkestone to Calais a train or a ferry?